PROPOSED BOARD OF MEDICAL EXAMINERS RULE

 If the Medical Board’s ASC rule becomes effective, nearly every ASC in the state will have to reassess its structure.
 Many will have to divest certain investors and, possibly, unwind completely or face penalties for violating the Medical Board’s prohibition on self referrals and kickbacks.

-*Mr. Kern and Ms. Sanders are principals of Kern Augustine Conroy & Schoppmann, P.C., a healthcare law firm with offices in New Jersey, New York, Pennsylvania, and Illinois.
+*Mr. Kern is a principal of Kern Augustine Conroy & Schoppmann, P.C., a healthcare law firm with offices in New Jersey, New York, Pennsylvania, and Illinois.